By Y K Gupta Updated on February 12, 2021

 “First give complete attention to your top 5 goals and focus on them completely without letting you distracted by your remaining 20 goals.
 And when you have achieved your top 5 goals then repeat the exercise once again.”

-And this is the story behind the 5/25 rule of Warren Buffett.
+And this is the story behind the emergence of 5/25 rule of Warren Buffett.

 Flint followed this 5/25 rule of Warren Buffett and worked on the top 5 goals of the list and struck out the remaining 20 goals from his list of most important long term goals.